Old Side–New Side controversy

 The Old Side–New Side controversy occurred within the Presbyterian Church in Colonial America and was part of the wider theological controversy surrounding the First Great Awakening.
+It centered around the requirement for church office-bearers to subscribe to the church's confession of faith.
 The Old and New Side Presbyterians existed as separate churches from 1741 until 1758.
 The name of Old Side–New Side is usually meant as specifically referring to the Presbyterian Church.
 When one is referring to the debate as a whole, Old and New Light is usually used.

 History

 Background: Presbyterianism in the American colonies to 1741

 In 1717, Presbyterians in the American colonies created the Synod of Philadelphia, which was subdivided into the Philadelphia Presbytery, the Long Island Presbytery, and the New Castle Presbytery.
 The synod and presbyteries provided oversight and discipline to ministers and churches, and they also ordained ministers.
 Early on, American Presbyterians were divided by both ethnicity and religious outlook.
 Some of the members had Scots-Irish and Scottish backgrounds, while others came from New England.
 The Scots-Irish party stressed a dogmatic adherence to confessional standards, professional ministry, and the orderly and authoritarian nature of church government.
 The New England party emphasized "spontaneity, vital impulse, adaptability" and experiential piety.

 A dispute between these two groups over whether the synod should require ministers to affirm the Westminster Confession led to the subscription controversy of the 1720s.
 The Scots-Irish or subscription party believed that subscription would preserve Reformed orthodoxy from the threat of rationalistic ideas.
 The New England or anti-subscription party preferred declaring the Bible to be the common standard for faith and practice.
 Rather than scrutinizing the beliefs of ministerial candidates, the anti-subscriptionists thought it would be more helpful to examine their personal religious experience.
 The impasse was resolved with passage of the Adopting Act of 1729.
 The Adopting Act was a compromise that required affirmation or "subscription" only for those parts of the confession considered "essential" to the faith.
 This compromise maintained peace between the two groups for several years until the First Great Awakening initiated a new round of conflict.